piyoki/piyoki/README.md

 ## I'm a Developer, Cloud Architect, Solution Engineer, and Entrepreneur

-- I’m currently learning everything cloud computing related
+- I’m currently learning everything cloud Native related

 - I am a big fan of Cloud Native, especially Knative!

-- I am also an ArchLinux user.
-You know what that means xD!
+- I am also an ArchLinux user xD!

 - 2021 Goals: Contribute more to Open Source projects